exAspArk/exAspArk.github.io/_posts/2015-12-05-list-of-books-i-have-read.md

 - **Quit Like a Millionaire: No Gimmicks, Luck, or Trust Fund Required.
 Kristy Shen**
 - **Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity.
 Kim Scott**
 - An Elegant Puzzle: Systems of Engineering Management.
 Will Larson
+- Sprint: How to Solve Big Problems and Test New Ideas in Just Five Days.
+Jake Knapp

 ### 2019